ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 life coach wearing whistle, for some reason #news

 a dog ate my homework then a larger dog ate that dog

+we are excited to announce our latest efficiency moves